-Windows or Mac Mobile

-Device alerts Exchange ActiveSync

-Occurrences of investigation-based synchronization

-alerts.
-Synchronization of the

-Errors mobile device with the

-Applications not responding or crashing, bluescreens and hard resets.
-Exchange server.

-Warnings

-Notifications of high cpu load, high memory usage, or a big number input and output operations or page faults.

-Interaction

-Times when the user was active on that device (with the keyboard or the mouse), in addition to system boots and user logons.
+Windows or Mac Mobile Device alerts Occurrences of investigation-based alerts.
+Errors Applications not responding or crashing, bluescreens and hard resets.
+Warnings Notifications of high cpu load, high memory usage, or a big number input and output operations or page faults.
+Interaction Times when the user was active on that device (with the keyboard or the mouse), in addition to system boots and user logons.
+Exchange ActiveSync synchronization Synchronization of the mobile device with the Exchange server.